Niseko - Things to Do in Niseko

 Travel Tips

 Cultural Respect: Remove shoes when entering accommodations and some restaurants.
-Bow slightly when greeting.
-Keep voices low in public spaces and never eat while walking.
-In onsen, wash thoroughly before entering baths and never bring towels into the water.
+Bow slightly when greeting staff.
+Keep voices low on public transport.
+Don't eat or drink while walking.
+Wait for others to exit lifts first, and always ski/snowboard in control.

 When to Visit